privacy-scaling-explorations/zkevm-circuits/docs/Tx_Circuit.md

 `(r,s)=ecdsa(msg_hash, public_key)`

-The recovery id `v` is then computed from the parity of the `y` component of the EC point corresponding to `x` compnent being `r`.
+The recovery id `v` is then computed from the parity of the `y` component of the EC point corresponding to `x` component being `r`.
 The `public_key` can be recovered from `(v,r,s)` and `msg_hash` using `ecrecover`, which further determines the caller address as `caller_address=keccak(public_key)[-20:]` (because this is the way account address is created, which is derived from its public key).
 Notice that only EOA address can initiate a tx and contract address cannot, because contract address is not calculated from public key but from nonce and EOA address.
 Also notice that EOA account's private key are elliptic-curve pre-images of public key and are thus hidden, while the public key can be calculated from the private key.

 In the Tx Circuit, validation of correct signature is made through lookup to the sig table; validation of correct RLP is made through lookup to the RLP table; and validation of correct has is made through lookup to the Keccak table.